 Without belaboring how bad most customer experiences are now, suffice it to say that many companies aren’t living up to customer expectations.
 Consumers expect that companies will know who they are and what they want, and they will not forgive poor customer service that comes across as not valuing a customer’s time.

 Unfortunately, as companies began deploying chatbot solutions, many made the mistake of not understanding these truths and not investing in understanding their customer’s intent.
 They put the wrong metrics in place and didn’t focus enough on customer satisfaction.
 The experimentation phase is over and companies are now taking a much harder look at chatbot technologies.
 So, what does a bot comeback look like?
 The answer may lie in human agents.

 New York Times columnist and best-selling author Thomas L. Friedman wrote a brilliant article on how humans and AI are working together to do this today.
 The article is based on Friedman’s recent visit to the 7.ai Bangalore office, where he interviewed agents about how our AI technology is improving their workflows.
 He saw firsthand how the world has changed—specifically how chatbots and humans are working side-by-side to deliver a personalised, predictive and effortless customer experience for our clients and their customers.

 Investing in the right blend of AI and human intelligence (HI) can result in a “near human” experience for consumers.
 Chatbots cannot completely replace humans, at least not yet, and they have to work with humans to deliver the right results.
-AI investment is necessary because it is through the power of AI and machine learning that we can decipher huge amounts of data to truly understand what customers want.
-Only by understanding what they want can companies deliver the best experience to them.

 Content seriesView full content series